garrettdowd/py_ptv/README.md

 # Modules
 ## car
+**ptv_veh.car**
 This module provides a python object to easily interact with vehicles in Vissim.
-Documentation on the provided methods needs to be written
+*Documentation on the provided methods needs to be written*

 ## uav
+**ptv_veh.uav**
 This module allows you to add a UAV to your Vissim simulation environment.
 Decision logic and dynamics are fully handled within this class.
 The UAV can be visualized as a 3D model during simulation.
+Video recordings can be taken from the persepctive of the UAV.
-Documentation on the provided methods needs to be written
+*Documentation on the provided methods needs to be written*

-## comm
+## network
+**ptv_comm.network**
-This module provides a generic method for one agent to send a message to other agents
+This module provides a generic class for one agent to send a message to other agents
+*Documentation on the provided methods needs to be written*
+*Documentation on the requirements of the agent's methods needs to be written*

 # Installation notes